ctsmedia/docker-baseimage-web/README.md

 See the [compose-examples](compose-examples) dir for some examples getting you started within minutes.
 Variable compositions of php 7.0, 7.1, 5, apache, mysql or mariadb, phpmyadmin and more.

+## How to enable xdebug

+xdebug is not enabled by default due tue performance reasons expecially on mac.
+To enable it pass the following env variable:
+`ENABLE_XDEBUG=true`

+for example:

+`docker run -it -e PHP_FPM_USER_FIX=false -e ENABLE_XDEBUG=true ctsmedia/php:7.2-fpm bash`

+See example docker compose files accordingly.

 ## How to setup

 1. Grab one of the example composes files and put it into you project root / repository